MahmoodSeoud/BachelorThesis/notes.md

 - I maybe need to drop the introduction of new nodes part.
 We'll see
 - i need to put a timeout on each listener just incase.

+#### Week 11: Polishing the project
+- Lookking at the comments to create this red thread
+- Create the rest of the tests
+- devlop new feature: introduce new nodes (TCP handshake)